 Other News and/or Events

-The Department continued integrating community policing concepts into daily law enforcement operations, continued annual review and update of applicable department policies and procedures, continued upgrade to the agency's records management and computer systems, continued improvements to the evidence and property room procedures, and continued the department's emphasis on improvements in leadership, accountability, and personal responsibility.
+The department continued integrating community policing and problem solving concepts into daily law enforcement operations, continued annual review and update of applicable department policies and procedures, continued upgrade to the agency's records management and computer systems, continued improvements to the evidence and property room procedures, and continued the department's emphasis on improvements in leadership, accountability, and personal responsibility.
 Numerous training courses were also attended by officers.

-The Department coordinated and lead efforts to conduct the Columbia City Emergency Management Fair.
-This event focused on educating the public on current emergency management issues within the City, soliciting registration for the county-wide CAN Emergency Notification System, provided training on shelter-in-place versus evacuation guidelines, and promoted community partnerships.
-The next event will focus on earthquake and general preparedness.
+The department coordinated and lead efforts to conduct the Columbia City Emergency Management Fair.
+This event focused on educating the public on current emergency management issues within the City, soliciting registration for the county-wide CAN Emergency Notification System, provided training on shelter-in-place versus evacuation guidelines, provided earthquake mitigation and planning information, and promoted community partnerships.

-The Department coordinated and lead efforts to re-write the City’s Emergency Operations Plan.
+The department coordinated and led efforts to re-write the City’s Emergency Operations Plan.
 This effort utilized both the standing Hazard Mitigation Planning Group as well as an outside technical assistance vender that was funded by a Homeland Security Grant.
+The department also led efforts to draft a Continuity of Operations Plan and Emergency Messaging Templates for use in emergency information and notification processes

 The Hearing Conservation Program was continued for all department personnel.
-Maintenance record systems for all vehicles, mobile data terminals, tasers and other equipment were maintained and updated as required.
-Grants awarded during the year included Urban Areas Security Initiative (UASI) Grant funding for replacement and upgrade of the police department mobile data terminals, and the ODOT Motor Carrier Enforcement Program grant.
+Maintenance record systems for all vehicles, mobile data terminals, Tasers and other equipment were maintained and updated as required.

 Continued implementation of the City's Public Policy on Policing as established by Resolution No. 08-933-R. Target date: Ongoing.